theotrama/dns-resolver/README.md

 ```

 ## Website
 To run the browser resolver.
-Afterwards, go to http://localhost:8080/static.
+Afterwards, go to http://localhost:8080.
 ```bash
 rebar3 shell # from root directory
 ```
+There is also a live version deployed at https://domain-name-resolver.fly.dev, and you can find an accompanying article
+with more information here: [article.md](article/article.md).